Book Now

 The Environmental Impact of Plastic Bottles: How Solar Energy Offers a Solution

-Plastic bottles are a burden on the planet we can no longer afford them.
-Along with other food packaging, we need to urgently change the way we package and store our drinks and foodstuffs.
+Plastic bottles are a burden on the planet we can no longer afford.
+Along with other food packaging, we urgently need to change the way we package and store our drinks and foodstuffs.

 When it comes to water, viable alternatives seem scarce.
-Glass bottles, while more environmentally friendly in some aspects, come with their own set of challenges.
-Cartons are also far from perfect due to their composite mix of plastics and cards.
+Glass bottles, while more environmentally friendly in some aspects, come with their own challenges.
+Cartons are far from perfect due to their composite mix of plastics and cards.

 How Big Is the Plastic Bottle Problem?

-Let’s not beat about the bush, this is a massive problem with a multitude of nasty environmental side effects.
-Some facts published on Statista amply demonstrate the scale of the plastic bottle problem:
+Let’s not beat about the bush—this is a massive problem with a multitude of nasty environmental side effects.
+Some facts published on Statista demonstrate the scale of the plastic bottle problem:

 The figures looked at the worldwide volume of plastic bottle wastage from 2009 to 2019, and it does not make pleasant reading:

 Now, we could argue that many of these will be recycled, but the figures here are not so rosy either.
-Recycling has always been something of a sticking plaster that has its own set of issues.
+Recycling has always been a sticking plaster that comes with its own issues.

 Plastic Bottles: The Recycling Problem

-Let’s be clear, we are not knocking recycling, recycling has a large part to play in a more sustainable future.
+Let’s be clear: we are not knocking recycling.
+Recycling has a large part to play in a more sustainable future.
 However, it is fair to say that recycling could do better.
-There are various problems with current methods and models.

-The other problem is the energy required to recycle bottles.
-While recycling takes considerably less energy than creating a plastic bottle, (estimates put it at an energy saving of about 75%) the used energy still constitutes a large offset against the benefits of recycling.
+Another problem is the energy required to recycle bottles.
+While recycling takes considerably less energy than creating a new plastic bottle (estimates put it at an energy saving of about 75%), the energy used still constitutes a large offset against the benefits of recycling.

 The good news is that although the percentage of bottles reaching recycling plants is low, it is much higher than the average for all plastics.
-We need to make sure that more plastic bottles are recycled.
+We need to ensure that more plastic bottles are recycled.

-However, as increasing numbers of bottles are recycled, the relevance of the energy used in recycling becomes a bigger issue.
-We need to make the recycling process as green as possible and solar energy can play a large role in facilitating this.
+As increasing numbers of bottles are recycled, the relevance of the energy used in recycling becomes a bigger issue.
+We need to make the recycling process as green as possible—and solar energy can play a large role in facilitating this.

 This is already happening.
 Around the world, there are initiatives to power recycling plants using solar energy.
 These plants not only reduce their carbon footprint but also increase the net environmental benefit of recycling.
 By using solar panels to power the recycling process, we can further decrease the environmental impact of plastic bottles.
 This process will continue to improve as further solar power innovations emerge.

-Aside from the obvious benefits of using clean renewable energy to power recycling plants, there are other benefits and opportunities of using solar energy to recycle.
+Aside from the obvious benefits of using clean renewable energy to power recycling plants, there are additional advantages:

 Easing the Recycling Burden: Alternative Solutions to Plastic Bottles